 With its rigorous and humane approach to students, both in and out of the classroom, Canterbury’s program inculcates vital intellectual and ethical habits of mind.
 The School sees all students as individuals, encourages them as necessary, challenges them as appropriate, and inspires them to become moral leaders in a complex, secular world.

 Come find yourself on our beautiful hilltop, surrounded by views of Litchfield County and the town of New Milford.
 The campus brings together historic stone landmarks with contemporary architecture.
-It is a place of sweeping lawns, winding paths, grand old trees, and expansive playing fields.
+It is a place of sweeping lawns, winding paths, and expansive playing fields.
 While the heart of campus is compact and walkable, the New Milford town green and a variety of shops and restaurants are only a short distance down the hill.
 Our boarders appreciate the convenience of going out to dinner on a weekend with friends or shopping for snacks and necessities - after signing out with their dorm parent, of course!
 While nestled on a hilltop in Litchfield County, Canterbury is conveniently located at the intersection of several urban centers.
 Our campus is only 150 miles from Boston, 85 miles from New York City, 45 miles from Hartford, and 35 miles from New Haven.

 Students and Faculty